farmcp/ios-sdk-playnomics/README.md

 If you do choose to provide a `<USER-ID>`, this value should be persistent, anonymized, and unique to each player.
 This is typically discerned dynamically when a player starts the game.
 Some potential implementations:

 * An internal ID (such as a database auto-generated number).
-* A hash of the user’s email address.
+* A hash of the user's email address.

 **You cannot use the user's Facebook ID or any personally identifiable information (plain-text email, name, etc) for the `<USER-ID>`.**